 Trialing of the secondary bird repellent anthraquinone (AQ) took place at a high country sheep station in the spring of 2011 (16 Sept – 7 November), winter of 2012 (31 May – 18 July) and winter of 2014 (6 May - 6 June).

 During spring 2011, a sheep carcass was placed in an area of historical kea strike and monitored by motion sensor camera for evidence of kea interaction.
 No kea were observed interacting with the carcass and no kea strike events were recorded by the farm during this time.
 It was considered too late in the season and as such trials of the repellent mix were scheduled for the following winter (2012).

-The trial commenced on the 6 May 2014 on a flock of mixed sex rising two year old Merino and Perendale sheep.
-Of the 601 sheep in the trial 375 sheep were Merino and 226 were Perendale.
+The trial commenced on 6 May 2014 on a flock of mixed-sex rising two-year-old Merino and Perendale sheep.
+Of the 601 sheep in the trial, 375 sheep were Merino and 226 were Perendale.
 Of these 140 Merino (37%) and 115 Perendale (51%) were treated and the remaining 346 sheep were untreated (control).

 A total of 427 Merino sheep and 256 Perendale sheep were inspected (treated/untreated) for signs of kea strike (flagging or drilling) 6th June (25 days after application).
 The number of sheep had increased over the trial period as rams had been added to the flocks and some stragglers had been mustered in during the trial period.
 Essentially these additional sheep have increased the sample of control sheep as they were not marked.
 Several other flocks of sheep (n = 450) were also mustered into the yards on the 3rd June and no flagging was observed.